Guccio163/AdventOfCode2023/README.md

 - day 8: get LCM and submit
 - day 9: aaaa, array.reverse() reverses in place
 - day 10: At Code's End - Up is Down*
+- day 11: just remember there are extra lines
 <br>
 <br>
 <br>